-- The recipient is an insulin-dependent or insulin-requiring diabetic, or the recipient's diagnosis is gestational diabetes; and - The recipient or someone on his/her behalf can be trained to use the monitor correctly.
+- The recipient is an insulin-dependent or insulin-requiring diabetic, or the recipient's diagnosis is gestational diabetes; - The recipient or someone on his/her behalf, can be trained to use the monitor correctly; and - The monitor is for home use.

-Diabetic supplies for recipients who are insulin-dependent, insulin-requiring or who have gestational diabetes must present a physician's prescription and current Medicaid card to pharmacies which accept Medicaid for the following diabetic supplies: disposable insulin syringes, blood glucose monitoring strips, urine ketone monitoring strips, auto-lancet devices and auto-lancets.
+Diabetic supplies for insulin-dependent or insulin-requiring or gestational diabetic Medicaid recipients must present a physician's prescription and current Medicaid card to pharmacies which accept Medicaid for the following diabetic supplies: disposable insulin syringes, blood glucose monitoring strips, urine ketone monitoring strips, auto-lancet devices and auto-lancets.